10-3-pursuit/project-startup-challenge-pitch/readme.md

 <img src="pitch.png" width="500" height="350">

 Remember the Startup Challenge that we had some time ago?
-Well let's take it a step further.
+Well let's crank it up!

 ### Overview